morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 you plan to do so asking questions is a good idea.

-Note: Specific Realtek WiFi 5 based adapters will likely be added to this list over the next few months as testing is complete.
-This will likely include adapters based on the Realtek rtl8812au, rtl8821/11au and rtl8814au chips.
+Note: Specific Realtek WiFi 5 based adapters will likely be added to this list over the next few months as testing is completed.
+This will likely include adapters based on the Realtek rtl8812au, rtl8821/11au (kernel 6.14) chips and the rtl8814au (kernel 6.15) chip.
 This is possible due to standards compliant drivers being added to the rtw88 driver series with kernels 6.14 and 6.15.

 Note: All listed adapters are 1) single-state (no Windows driver onboard), 2) single-function (wifi only) and 3) use Linux standards-compliant, in-kernel drivers.
 These 3 characteristics contribute to the adapters being stable, reliable and easy to use.